Renewal and Refinancing #Featured articles

 Table of contents

-As a response to rising interest rates, several Canadians are extending their mortgage repayment periods beyond 30 years.
+Several Canadians are extending their mortgage repayment periods beyond 30 years in response to rising interest rates.
 But what does this mean?
-Most are aware of the 2 different types of mortgages: fixed and variable.
-These are most often assumed as fixed rates having a fixed payment and variable rates having a floating payment, but that is only sometimes true.
+Most are aware of the two types of mortgages: fixed and variable.
+Fixed rates are often assumed to have a fixed payment, while variable rates have a floating payment, which is only sometimes true.

 There are actually 3 types of mortgages: a fixed rate mortgage and 2 types of variable mortgages.
 One is called variable (VRM), and the other is called adjustable (ARM).
 The difference is that variable-rate mortgages have fixed payments on a floating rate discounted from the lender’s prime rate.
 In contrast, the adjustable-rate mortgage has a floating payment based on the discounted rate from the lender’s prime rate.